How Much Does an AC Fan Motor Replacement Cost in 2024?

 In addition to your condenser fan motor, you may need to have other parts of your AC system repaired or replaced, depending on the problems you’re experiencing.

-Replacing an AC blower motor costs most homeowners around $450, but prices could range from $150 to $2,000.
+The cost to replace an HVAC blower motor is around $450 for most homeowners, but prices could range from $150 to $2,000.
 The blower motor serves both your AC and your furnace.
 This type of HVAC fan blows air over the heating and evaporator coils.

 The cost to replace an AC compressor is usually $1,200 but could cost up to $2,800.
 It’s important to fix your condenser motor immediately at first signs of any issues because it can otherwise damage your compressor.
 Since compressors are much more expensive to replace, it pays to get your condenser fan taken care of.